Background of the First Crusade

 Key Figures and Their Roles

-On the defending side, Fatimid governor Iftikhar ad-Dawla commanded a garrison of around 4,000–5,000 men, including local militia and professional soldiers.
-He had prepared for the siege by storing food and water, but the crusaders’ relentless assault and the collapse of morale among the civilian population made his position untenable.
-When the walls were breached, Iftikhar retreated to the Tower of David (the citadel) and surrendered to Raymond of Saint-Gilles in exchange for safe passage out of the city.
-This was a rare act of mercy during an otherwise brutal conquest.
+On the Fatimid side, Governor Iftikhar ad-Dawla directed a professional defense.
+He had prepared for a long siege, but the rapid success of the mining and the collapse of civilian morale forced him to retreat to the Tower of David (the citadel).
+He eventually surrendered to Raymond in exchange for safe passage out of the city—a rare act of mercy in the ensuing bloodbath.

 The Climax: Breaching the Walls on July 15

-On the morning of July 15, 1099, the decisive breakthrough occurred.
-Godfrey’s siege tower, after several failed attempts, was finally maneuvered close enough to the wall near the Gate of the Column (present-day Jaffa Gate).
-A knight named Lethold of Tournai was the first to scale the wall, followed by Godfrey and others.
-On the northern front, the mining operation had weakened the wall to the point where a combined assault with battering rams brought down a section.
-Raymond’s men poured through the breach.
-Within hours, the crusaders had captured the entire perimeter.
-The defenders retreated to the Temple Mount and the Tower of David.
+On the morning of July 15, Godfrey’s siege tower was finally maneuvered against the wall near the Gate of the Column.
+A knight named Lethold of Tournai is recorded as the first to climb over, followed by Godfrey and others.
+Simultaneously, on the northern front, the mining operation had weakened a section so badly that a combined assault with rams brought it down.
+Raymond’s forces poured through the breach.
+Within hours, the crusaders had seized the entire perimeter.
+Survivors fled to the Temple Mount and the Tower of David.

 Immediate Aftermath: Establishing the Kingdom of Jerusalem

-After the victory, the crusader leaders met to decide the governance of the conquered territory.
-They offered the crown to Raymond of Saint-Gilles, who declined, likely out of humility.
-Godfrey of Bouillon was chosen as ruler, but he refused the title of “king” in the city where Christ wore a crown of thorns; he instead called himself Advocatus Sancti Sepulchri (Defender of the Holy Sepulchre).
-Under his leadership, the Latin Kingdom of Jerusalem was established, with a feudal structure modeled on European norms.
-The kingdom included key cities such as Acre, Jaffa, and Nablus, and was supported by the creation of crusader states in Edessa, Antioch, and Tripoli.
+After the victory, the crusader leaders met to choose a ruler.
+Raymond declined the crown, perhaps out of piety.
+Godfrey accepted but refused the title of king in the city where Christ wore a crown of thorns; he called himself Advocatus Sancti Sepulchri (Defender of the Holy Sepulchre).
+The Latin Kingdom of Jerusalem was born, a feudal state that also included the crusader principalities of Edessa, Antioch, and Tripoli.
+The Patriarch of Jerusalem was installed, and the Church of the Holy Sepulchre became the center of Christian pilgrimage.

 The Role of Violence and Papal Reaction